Environmental Volunteering - Useful organisations and contacts list

 Volunteering Matters is a national charity leading UK volunteering in policy and practice.
 Their vision is of a society where everyone can participate to build strong and inclusive communities.

-To find volunteer opportunities near you search for conservation/gardening opportunities on the Volunteer Scotland website or contact your local Volunteer Centre.
+To find volunteer opportunities near you search for conservation/gardening opportunities on the Volunteer Scotland website.

 WDCS volunteers help to provide a range of roles in offices, wildlife centres and around the UK.
 A number of opportunities may be available requiring a diverse range of people to fill various roles.
 Depending on your interests and skills, WDCS can make sure that you find the right volunteering opportunity to suit you.